Flynsarmy/gd-texture-export-addon/README.md

 * Extract to `addons/texture_export`
 * Enable *Project Settings - Plugins - Texture Export*
-* Right click any resource that inherits from `Texture2D` in the FileSystem and click *Export as PNG*
+* Right click one or more resources that inherit from `Texture2D` in the FileSystem and click *Export as PNG*
+* PNGs will be created beside the resources with the same file name but PNG extension.

+## Notes

+* Only works on resources in the FileSystem at time of writing due to limitations in Godot's API
+* You may need to double click the resource in FileSystem first before export will work.
+Attempting to export a resource that hasn't been loaded by Godot before will result in a failed export and a warning will display in console.

 ## Requirements

-Requires Godot 4.4+
+* Requires Godot 4.4+